Dream On (TV series)

 Dream On is an American sitcom television series created by Marta Kauffman and David Crane.
 It follows the family life, romantic life, and career of Martin Tupper, a divorced New York City book editor played by Brian Benben.
-The show distinctively interjected clips from older black-and-white television series to punctuate Tupper's feelings or thoughts.
+The show distinctively interjected clips from older black-and-white television series to punctuate Martin's feelings or thoughts.
 It ran for six seasons on HBO between July 8, 1990, and March 27, 1996.

 Premise

-The show centered on Martin Tupper's (Brian Benben) life in an apartment in New York City with his young son, and relating to his ex-wife, while trying to date other women and succeed as an editor for a small book publisher with Toby, his brassy secretary.
-Judith, his ex-wife, went on to marry Dr. Richard Stone – the never-seen (until the end of the series), most impossibly successful man on the planet (astronaut, brain surgeon, the fifth Beatle and consultant to the Pope); despite Martin's undying love for Judith, he could never compete with the legendary Dr. Stone.
+The show centered on Martin Tupper's life in an apartment in New York City with his young son, and relating to his ex-wife, while trying to date other women and succeed as an editor for a small book publisher with Toby, his brassy secretary.
+Judith, his ex-wife, went on to marry Dr. Richard Stone—the never-seen, most impossibly successful man on the planet (astronaut, brain surgeon, the fifth Beatle and consultant to the Pope); despite Martin's undying love for Judith, he could never compete with the legendary Dr. Stone.

 The opening indicates Martin's mother parked him in front of the TV and he then grew up engrossed in it.
-It briefly shows a babysitter making out with a boyfriend behind young Martin, hence the association of sex with his memories.
-The show was notable for its frequent use of clips from old movies and TV shows to express Martin's inner life and feelings, which lent it much of its quirky appeal, reminding viewers about the impact of TV on their consciousness.
+It briefly shows a babysitter making out with a boyfriend behind young Martin.
+The show was notable for its frequent use of clips from old movies and TV shows to express Martin's inner life and feelings, which lent it much of its quirky appeal, reminding viewers about the effect of television on their consciousness.
 The show was also significant for being one of the first American sitcoms to use uncensored profanity and nudity.